Seed Compost (Yes) Vs Tissue Paper (No)

 Every accession that goes on our sites is tested and retested.

 Nothing is listed unless above an absolute minimum of 80% germination – or it says otherwise.
-Most accessions should give you close to 100% success or often as not 100% germination.
+Most accessions should give you 100% germination or close.

 *